 When to photograph the Colors of Fall

-In the fall, anytime of the day is a good time to be outside, but early morning or late evening make for the best time to photograph.
+In the fall, anytime of the day is a good time to be outside, but morning and evening make for the best time to photograph.
 The low angle of the sun makes the light warmer and the shadows longer.
 The warm light makes for beautiful images and longer shadows pull out details.
 In autumn the two hours after sunrise and the two hours before sunset give us the best light for the best images.

 Reflections and the Colors of Fall

 Fall colors reflecting in the water can create some beautiful abstract images.
 It can make the water look golden or a brilliant red.
 The tiny waves or ripples in the water can make your image reminiscent of French Impressionists’ works.
 Reflections can also help amplify the amount of color in the photo in large vista landscape images.

 When taking reflection photos, you want the water to be still, but slight waves or ripples can also work.
 In gentle water motion, the details get somewhat or complete abstracted and thus emphasizing colors over form.

 Rule of Thirds

 The rule of thirds is a great rule to use in any type of photography, but it works especially well in landscapes.
 To apply it, mentally divide your camera’s view finder into horizontal and vertical thirds, much like a tic-tac-toe grid.
 My camera’s viewfinder has this built-in which makes this easier.
 Your camera may as well.

 Keep your Horizon line at or above the upper third or on or below the bottom third.
 Avoid placing it in the middle of your frame, unless you’re doing a reflection shot.
 Try to place key subject matter on the intersection points of the grid lines.

 If finding great colors seems a bit difficult, look for water.
 Not only does water provide reflections, it often makes the colors of trees by streams and other bodies of water look a bit brighter.
 The colors of the fall season may also appear by water a little sooner and/or last a little longer.